RevenueHunt/docs/docs/how-to-guides/add-javascript.md

 A workaround for this could be creating quizzes in different languages and redirecting users to the translated product pages with JavaScript.
 We explain this approach in [this article](https://docs.revenuehunt.com/how-to-guides/change-quiz-language/#step-3-redirect-to-translated-product-url).

 ---
-This guide outlines the foundational steps and examples for integrating custom JavaScript into your Shop Quiz.
+This guide outlines the foundational steps and examples for integrating custom JavaScript into your Shop Quiz: Product Recommendation Quiz.